-- ▶ Metro should establish metrics for tracking and monitoring ADA Title I and Title II complaints, including their status and resolution, through the EEO Case Management project.
-Metro should make this information available to all relevant staff and divisions. - Metro should establish a goal timeframe for responding to and resolving complaints. - ▶ Metro should establish an ADA training program for all Mobility Division Customer Information Section staff, track attendance, and request feedback from staff to determine the effectiveness of the training (e.g., all Mobility Division Customer Information Section staff will receive training within the next two (2) years). - ▶ Metro should track the number of Bus Operator complaints received before and after the training to understand the effectiveness of the training.
+- Metro should establish metrics for tracking and monitoring ADA Title I and Title II complaints, including their status and resolution, through the EEO Case Management project.
+Metro should make this information available to all relevant staff and divisions. - Metro should establish a goal timeframe for responding to and resolving complaints. - ▷ Metro should establish a goal percentage for complaint resolutions. - Metro should establish an ADA training program for all Mobility Division Customer Information Section staff, track attendance, and request feedback from staff to determine the effectiveness of the training (e.g., all Mobility Division - Customer Information Section staff will receive training within the next two (2) years). - Metro should track the number of Bus Operator complaints received before and after the training to understand the effectiveness of the training.